What is Breast Reconstruction?

 - Flap-Based Reconstruction: In all flap procedures, tissue from one area of your body, such as the abdomen or back, is transferred with its blood supply to your breast area to recreate a breast that feels, looks and moves more naturally than an implant.
 This approach has the benefit of bringing healthy tissue and blood flow to the compromised areas at the mastectomy site.
 DIEP flap reconstruction offers the benefits of other flap procedures along with added advantages, including soft tissue and muscle preservation.

 Reconstruction may be performed at the same time as a mastectomy, or any following time.
-Breast reconstruction is often covered by medical insurance for women who have had partial or complete mastectomies due to cancer or other health reasons.
+Our Scottsdale breast reconstruction is often covered by medical insurance for women who have had partial or complete mastectomies due to cancer or other health reasons.
 In fact, federal law requires health insurance providers to cover such treatments as:

 - Breast cancer treatment